The responsibilities and experience of our Board of Directors and Group Management Committee.

-She is Chair of the Audit Committee, a Member of the Safety, Health, Environment and Security Committee and a Member of the Nominations Committee.
+She is Chairman of the Audit Committee, a Member of the Safety, Health, Environment and Security Committee and a Member of the Nominations Committee.

-Ms Ward is a Director of Caltex Australia Limited, a number of Brookfield Multiplex Group companies.
+Ms Ward is a Director of Caltex Australia Limited and a number of Brookfield Multiplex Group companies.

-She was formerly a Director of the Commonwealth Bank of Australia, Lion Nathan Limited, Multiplex Limited, Data Advantage Limited, O'Connell Street Associates Pty Ltd, Allco Finance Group Limited, Rail Infrastructure Corporation, Delta Electricity, Ausgrid, Endeavour Energy and Essential Energy.
-She was also Chairman of Country Energy, NorthPower and HWW Limited, a Board Member of Allens Arthur Robinson and The Sydney Opera House Trust and Sydney Children's Hospital Foundation and on the Advisory Board of LEK Consulting.
+She was formerly a Director of the Commonwealth Bank of Australia, Lion Nathan Limited, Multiplex Limited, Data Advantage Limited, O’Connell Street Associates Pty Ltd, Allco Finance Group Limited, Rail Infrastructure Corporation, Delta Electricity, Ausgrid, Endeavour Energy and Essential Energy.
+She was also Chairman of Country Energy, NorthPower and HWW Limited, a Board Member of Allens Arthur Robinson, the Sydney Opera House Trust and the Sydney Children’s Hospital Foundation, and on the Advisory Board of LEK Consulting.

 Ms Ward was Chief Executive Officer of Ansett Worldwide Aviation Services from 1993 to 1998.
 Before that, Ms Ward held various positions at TNT Limited, including General Manager Finance, and also served as a Senior Ministerial Advisor to The Hon PJ Keating.

-The Qantas Group’s Management Committee is made up of 12 senior executives (eight men and four women).
+The Qantas Group’s Management Committee is made up of 13 senior executives.
 They bring a breadth of experience spanning the operational and commercial dimensions of multiple airlines in different countries, as well as experience in marketing, customer experience, loyalty, legal and other disciplines.

 Alan Joyce AC